FartyPants/enhanced-cherry-py/README.md

 - convert HF to GGUF
 - quantize the above GGUF to quantized GGUF

+### FPHAM Note:

+I use the original llamacpp convert.py to go from hf to gguf The convert-llama-hf-to-gguf.py in cherry produces gguf that fails to load in WebUI through llamacpp

+Original:

 should be trivial to add more arguments if needed

 keep all files in same dir as 'convert_pipeline.py' then run `convert_pipeline.py` and follow prompts.